SEMICeu/uri.semic.eu-puris/README.md

 ## Initialising content
 In `/scripts` there are scripts that support to create content according to the expected layout based on the master content of the machine-readible specification (an RDF file).

-These scripts are in an experimental stage, sufficient to bootstrap this content.
+These scripts are in an **experimental** stage, sufficient to bootstrap this content.
 In the future an integration in the creation process of the vocabulary associated wih the PURI's can replace these.

 For the m8g domain, the script `process.sh` will create the expected structure and content.
 In addition, the script `listuris.sh` supports the creation of a mapping table for forwarding the requests having a html response to the right place.
-To be used the updated mapping table has to be included in [the proxy](https://github.com/SEMICeu/uri.semic.eu-proxy/blob/main/htmlmap.lua).
+The to be used updated mapping table has to be included in [the proxy](https://github.com/SEMICeu/uri.semic.eu-proxy/blob/main/htmlmap.lua).

 ## Management.